thestelllar/thestelllar_blog/_posts/2025-07-06-I-should-write-now.md

 And when Mom is pissed, she does what moms do best — taunt at every opportunity.
 And I have to sit through all of it, even though I drink my milk, eat my breakfast on time, finish my curd then and there, and take whatever mango pieces are left — without so much as a complaint.

 My brother is good in these regards <i>at least</i>.
 We’re on sort-of-agreeable terms.
-Though we randomly hit each other, laugh, and then get scolded by Mom, he never bothers to irritate me the way my Di does.
+Though we randomly fight, laugh, and then get scolded by Mom, he never bothers to irritate me the way my Di does.
 I think he thinks he’s the wise one around.
 But then everyone thinks the same.

 Honestly, I don’t know how my Mom handles us all.
 I can only marvel at her.